 Chipping Concrete and Concrete Foundation Repair

 Learn More About Spalling Concrete and Chipping Concrete

 Chipping concrete is also called spalling or scaling.
 This is caused by water entering the concrete and expanding (i.e. freezing).
 If the concrete is poorly mixed, it’s more likely to spall.
 Therefore, if you live in an area that freezes often you’re more likely to find chipping.

-You can find out if the chipping concrete is a serious problem or cosmetic by taking a closer look.
+You can find out if chipping concrete is a serious problem or cosmetic by taking a closer look at the following:

 Is it a poured foundation or concrete block?
 If there’s chipping in the blocks, have a foundation repair expert take a look at the problem area.
-If left alone spalling in block foundations can result in structural damage.
+If left alone, spalling in block foundations can result in structural damage.
+Additionally, it’s best to have the problem inspected as soon as possible before the issue leads to more damage.

 Are there cracks around the spalling?

 If you see cracks around the chipped area, there could be a structural problem.
 If the cracks themselves are chipping or spalling, then call in an expert because this indicates a serious problem.
 Furthermore, the expert will identify a solution that tends to your home’s needs.

 Is the spalling located at ground level?
 Is it in the middle of the wall or by a gutter?
 If the spalling is located around a gutter or the ground level without cracks; it could be caused by poor drainage.Consequently, extend the downspouts and make sure the gutters are clear to prevent further damage.

-If it’s a small shallow patch then it is probably cosmetic.
-But if it’s a larger area that’s deeper than 1/6-inch then you could have a problem.
+If it’s a small shallow patch, then it’s probably cosmetic.
+However, you should never take foundation chipping lightly.
+If it’s a larger area that’s deeper than 1/6-inch, you could have a problem.
 You should consult with a foundation repair expert to make sure the concrete foundation chipping will not create a structural problem.

 Are there stains around the chipping?